P-p-H-d/mlib/README.md

 Parse the string 'str' that is assumed to be a string representation of a tree and set 'tree' to this representation.
-This method is only defined if the type of the element defines a PARSE_STR method itself.
+This method is only defined if the type of the element defines a PARSE_CSTR method itself.
 It returns true if success, false otherwise.
 If endp is not NULL, it sets '\*endp' to the pointer of the first character not decoded by the function.